rikeshsinha/ally-competitor-intelligence/README.md

 ## What it does
 - Load a CSV of SKUs that includes both client and competitor products.
-- Let you pick a client SKU and a competitor SKU for a head-to-head comparison.
+- Let you pick a client SKU and a similar competitor SKU for a head-to-head comparison.
 - Run rule checks based on the provided Amazon Pet Supplies style guide.
 - Compare PDP fields (title, bullets, description, images).
-- Ask an LLM to draft brand- and Amazon-compliant edits for the client SKU (title/bullets/description).
+- Use LLM to draft brand- and Amazon-compliant edits for the client SKU (title/bullets/description).
-- Pause for human approval before finalizing changes.
+- Pause for human inputs for any changes and get an approval before finalizing changes.
-- Generate a final Markdown summary and optional email draft for download once you approve the edits.
+- Generate a final Markdown summary and email draft for download once you approve the edits.

 ## Run locally
 ```bash